 Companies are using big data to fully understand the preferences and behaviors of their customers.
 For that, they are using a variety of ways to expand conventional sets of data.
 This may include browser logs, social media information, text analytics, and sensor data in order to get the customers’ perfect picture.

 The use of big data has proved to be critical for several big organizations to outperform their competition.
 In several industries, established competitors and new entrants are using data-driven strategies to capture, compete and innovate.
-No to mention, you can easily find many examples of Big Data usage in every sector from Healthcare to IT.
+No to mention, you can easily find many examples of Big Data usage in every sector from Healthcare and Real Estate to IT.

 Some of the early adopters of this concept are using data received from the sensors which are embedded in different products that range from children toys to industrial goods.
 These assist businesses to determine the use of products in the real world and this knowledge makes it easier to create better new services while designing future products.

 As per experts, Big Data opens up a lot of better and new growth opportunities.
 It may even help in initiating a totally new business category like the one that would aggregate and analyze industry data.
-The majority of companies are likely to sit in a large information flow in terms of suppliers and buyers, services and products, consumer preferences and intent and others.
+The majority of companies are likely to sit in large information flow in terms of suppliers and buyers, services and products, consumer preferences and intent and others.
 Thus, all the companies, across all industries, must start building and improving their Big Data capabilities more aggressively.

 Besides all these common benefits, Big Data is assisting business organizations in several different ways.
 In today’s business world, it is being used by both the private and public sectors.
 And this brings us to our next topic of discussion i.e. how companies are using this valuable data for getting better business insights!